 62 credits/no minor required

-This major gives students a broad foundation in all classes of materials, including nano-materials, metals, polymers, and ceramics.
+This major gives students a broad foundation in all classes of materials, including nanomaterials, metals, polymers, and ceramics.
 The major also emphasizes critical thinking, writing, and all of the communication skills required to be successful in industry today.
-It offers eight areas of emphasis allowing students to specialize in a particular area of interest within the broader scope of materials science.
+It offers course elective choices within materials science and an emphasis allowing students to specialize in a particular area of interest within the broader scope of materials science.

 Suggested first year curriculum

 - General Chemistry I

 - University writing requirement—depends on placement exam score

 - Explore other interests through two LE Core courses